 Responding to data incidents

 Dataplace registers all security incidents and deals with them according to a standard procedure.
 Adherence to registration and our response to security incidents are assessed at regular intervals.
 In addition, incidents are analysed as part of our commitment to continuously improving our organisation.
-As well as this being part of our policy, we are also obliged to do so under the terms of our ISO 27001 and NEN 7510 certification.
+As well as this being part of our policy, we are also obliged to do so under the terms of our ISO 27001 certification.

 Dataplace will provide you, as our customer, with timely, correct and full information on relevant data incidents, to enable you in your role as controller to meet your legal obligations to notify any data breach to the Dutch Data Protection Authority and also to inform the people affected (the data subjects), where applicable.